-I receive a number of questions at ADD ADHD Advances.
+I receive a number of questions about Zoloft.
 I am publishing the answer to this question because it reveals how psychiatric drugs commonly work.

 “My 8 year-old son was given a prescription today for Zoloft to help combat the suppressed appetite he is experiencing since starting on Adderall XR 10 mg.
 I wanted to get some definitive information about this drug and pediatric use.
 My son has frequent low moods, but they are somewhat tolerable.
 Zoloft was prescribed to combat the loss of appetite.
 From what I’ve read, however, it is sometimes used to support another medication for ADD, or as a primary therapy.
 Would you, please, share some of your insight as to the good and the bad of this pharmaceutical.
 I need to make a decision whether or not to begin the drug, but am rather frightened by some of the things I’ve read.”

 Zoloft is a selective serotonin reuptake inhibitor, one of the mood stabilizers used to treat depression, panic attacks, obsessive-compulsive disorders, post-traumatic stress disorder, bipolar disorder, and social anxiety disorder.
 Although this class of drug is not officially recognized as a primary treatment for ADHD, I have seen these drugs used successfully in this way.

 Here is how it works.
 Serotonin is one of the neurotransmitters in the brain that allows for communication between brain cells.